Mercury in fish: The trouble with tuna and other seafood

 Another study tracking babies in the United States found that mental scores at age 3 were higher for kids whose pregnant mothers had eaten more than two cans of tuna per week (Oken, Radesky et al 2008).

-Are these correlations caused by increased fish oil consumption by pregnant women?
-That's not clear.
-The latest randomized, double-blind experiment found that women who took fish oil capsules during pregnancy were not more likely to have babies with improved cognitive development (Makrides et al 2010).
+In randomized, double-blind experiments, women who took fish oil capsules during pregnancy were not more likely to have babies with improved cognitive development (Makrides et al 2010; Campoy et al 2011).
+And other research suggests that prenatal supplementation is less effective than boosting DHA levels after birth (Makrides 2013).

-Unfortunately, fish also contain varying levels of mercury, which at higher doses may harm the nervous system and cause impairments in cognition, memory, attention, and other areas (Castoldi et al 2008).
+But whatever may be going on, we also know this: High doses of mercury in fish may harm the nervous system and cause impairments in cognition, memory, attention, and other areas (Castoldi et al 2008).

 Take, for instance, the United States study mentioned above.
 Researchers measured how much mercury each child had metabolized (by analyzing hair samples).

 The results?
 Kids with higher mercury levels in their hair performed lower on mental tests.
-And the association was stronger when researchers adjusted for maternal fish consumption—which presumably controls for the positive effects of eating fish (Oken, Radesky et al 2008).
+And the association was even stronger when researchers adjusted for maternal fish consumption, which presumably controlled for the positive effects of eating fish (Oken, Radesky et al 2008).

 Similar results have been reported for kids living in Granada, Spain—a place where many people eat fish four times a week or more.
 Kids whose hair had concentrations of mercury exceeding 1.0 microgram/gram scored lower on tests of cognition, memory, and verbal ability (Freire et al 2010).